By Pablo Martin, Artelnics.

 Market Basket Analysis using R and Neural Designer

 In this article we are going to see how to perform a market basket analysis using R and Neural Designer.
 R is a free programming language for statistical computing and graphics widely used among the data science comunity for performing data analysis.
 Neural Designer is a software tool for data analytics based on neural networks, a main area of artificial intelligence research.
 The next picture shows the structure of our example.

 Our objective is to analyze a dataset from a grocery store in order to create a recommendation system.
 This system will be capable of generating accurate recommendations about products that the user may have an interest in.

 The type of learning that we are going to use for this example is called "unsupervised learning".
 It is a type of machine learning technique used to find patterns in data when there is not target values.

 In our example the output values will be the percentages that the products have to be in the same shopping basket.

-The dataset selected for our example consist of 9835 transactions of a grocery store.
+The dataset selected for our example consists of 9835 transactions of a grocery store.
 Each transaction can be a single product or several products.
 The next image illustrates this data set.

 From a first look at the database, we cannot know the number of items in the store.
 Also, the format of the database is difficult to analyze, that is why we need to make a preliminary treatment of the information we have collected before analyzing it.

 Data preparation using R